The 7Rs of Sustainability

 These days we are bombarded with free stuff.
 Extra napkins at fast food restaurants, business cards, pens and so much more.
 More often than not we take these items home then throw them straight in the bin.
 Avoid creating that extra waste by not accepting these free items.
 If you are confident that you will use it, then accept it.
 Otherwise, politely decline and move on.

-Refuse junk mail: Royal Mail Door to Door Opt out form.
+Refuse un-named junk mail: Royal Mail Door to Door Opt out form.

 Circular Dorking Renew Text

-Look to move to renewables; solar power, electric cars, 100% renewable energy, LED lighting, ect.
-Check out your carbon footprint and look to reduce it.
+Look to move to renewable: solar power, electric car, electric bike, battery storage, 100% renewable energy suppliers, LED lighting, etc. Check out your carbon footprint and look to reduce it.
 Look to use renewable materials, instead of ones that deplete the planet’s resources.
+Most of all though, get your house /flat well insulated.

 Repair

-Another way to extend the life spam of an item is to repair it if it breaks.
-There are so many businesses who will repair items if you don’t know how to repair them yourself.
+Another way to extend the life span of an item is to repair it if it breaks.
+There are so many local businesses who will repair items if you don’t know how to repair them yourself.
 Plus, it is often much cheaper to repair an item than to buy a new one.
 We have an excellent repair café locally.
+Check it out!

 Here’s a final thought to get you thinking…